solid-contrib/information/README.md

 # Solid Resources
 If you know of any grants or channels to apply to resources that would allow developers to focus on building their application on solid, please do share them.

+# Solid Logo and Terms
+You can read a complete set of standardised definitions in the [Solid dictionary](https://github.com/solid/information/blob/master/solid-dictionary.md) and the [Solid Logo usage guidelines](https://github.com/solid/information/blob/master/solid-logo-usage-guidelines.md).

+# FAQs
+Read all past questions or ask a new question on the [Frequently Unanswered Questions](https://github.com/solid/information/blob/master/frequently-unanswered-questions.md) page.

+# License
+Each repository has a license of which you can get an [overview](https://github.com/solid/information/blob/master/license.md).

 # Solid Press
-You can find a list of mentions of Solid in the press.
+You can find a list of [mentions of Solid in the press](https://github.com/solid/information/blob/master/solid-resources.md).
+The Solid Team occasionally give talks.
+Find out about [upcoming Solid Team talks](https://github.com/solid/information/blob/master/solid-team-talks.md).
+Contact the Solid Team if you are interested in inviting them a a speaker at your event.

 # Solid Conversations
 The  Gitter chats associated to the [Solid GitHub account](https://github.com/solid) include